Bocko/Link2Folder/README.md

 ## III.
 Creating links
 With the setup done, now you can create your links!
-Just take the path of something you want to link to paste it after this `link2folder:\\`.
+Just take the path of something you want to link to paste it after this `link2folder:\\<your path here>`.
 - Note: If you want to add links to html files, you need to put an additional backslash (\) after every backslash.
 This is to let html know that it's just a backslash character and not a part of an element.